single-cell-data/SOMA/brainstorming.md

     batch_size,
     partitions,
     result_order,
+    batch_format,
     platform_config,
-) -> delayed iterator over DenseReadResult
+) -> delayed iterator over ReadResult
 ```

 - slice - per-dimension slice, expressed as a scalar, a range, or a list of both.
 - batch_size - a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - result_order - order of read results.
 Can be one of row-major or column-major.
+- batch_format - a [`SOMABatchFormat`](#SOMABatchFormat) value, indicating the desired format of each batch.
+Default: `dense`.
 - platform_config - optional storage-engine specific configuration

-The `read` operation will return a language-specific iterator over one or more Arrow Tensor objects and information describing them, allowing the incremental processing of results larger than available memory.
+The `read` operation will return a language-specific iterator over one or more `ReadResult` objects, allowing the incremental processing of results larger than available memory.
 The actual iterator used is delegated to language-specific SOMA specs.
-The `DenseReadResult` should include:

-- The coordinates of the slice (e.g., origin, shape)
-- an Arrow.Tensor with the slice values
+The contents of the batch returned by the iterator is specified by the `batch_format` parameter.

 ### Operation: write()

-> ⚠️ **To be further specified**

-Write an Arrow.Tensor to the persistent object.
+Write values to the persistent object.
 As duplicate coordinates are not allowed, coordinates with values already present in the object are overwritten and new coordinates are added.

 ```
-write(coords, Arrow.Tensor values, platform_config)
+write(values, platform_config)
 ```

+Values to write may be provided in a variety of formats:

+- Tensor: caller provides values as an Arrow.Tensor, and the coordinates at which the dense tensor is written.
+- SparseTensor: caller provides a Arrow COO, CSC or CSR SparseTensor
+- RecordBatch: caller provides COO-encoded coordinates & data as an Arrow.RecordBatch

 Parameters:

-- coords[] - location at which to write the tensor
-- values - an Arrow.Tensor containing values to be written.
+- values - values to be written.
 The type of elements in `values` must match the type of the SOMADenseNdArray.
 - platform_config - optional storage-engine specific configuration

 ## SOMASparseNdArray